 What happens when I fall behind on medical bill payments?

 Eventually, a bank will write the debt off as a loss on their books and get reimbursed 100% of the monetary loss through tax credits, but banks get compensated before their clients even fall behind on payments.
-When a bank issues a loan, the bank illustrates that loan as an asset on their profit and loss statement.
+When a bank issues a loan, it illustrates it as an asset on its profit and loss statement.

-Banks use assets to show depreciating value and will also assume a certain percentage of borrowers default on monthly payments before it even occurs.
-Banks do this to show less profit, getting reimbursed for projected losses before they even happen.
+Banks use assets to show depreciating value and assume a certain percentage of borrowers default on monthly payments before it even occurs.
+Banks do this to show less profit, getting reimbursed for projected losses before they happen.
 Just like if you get in a car wreck, your car insurance covers it.
-Well banks, have banking insurance to protect them from losses.
+Well, banks have banking insurance to protect them from losses.

 By law, the information a collection agency maintains on behalf of debtors needs to be accurate and void of any unauthorized fees and charges.
 However, collection agencies will add on all types of fees that you never agreed to after taking over the debt.
-Just look at the debt they say you owe, is this what you agreed to?
+So look at the debt they say you owe.
+Is this what you agreed to?

-Unauthorized fees get added into your balance over time, that you never signed for initially, making it near impossible for the debt collection company to prove the debt is valid if disputed.
-Debt validation requests the collection agency provide the original agreement that you signed and a copy of all monthly accounting records to validate the alleged balance.
-If the collection agency can’t produce these records, the debt becomes legally uncollectible.
+Unauthorized fees get added to your balance over time that you never signed for initially, making it nearly impossible for the debt collection company to prove the debt is valid if disputed.
+Therefore, debt validation requests that the collection agency provide the original agreement you signed and a copy of all monthly accounting records to validate the alleged balance.
+The debt becomes legally uncollectible if the collection agency can’t produce these records.

 After a debt gets disputed, collection agencies will often quickly respond with a letter agreeing to stop collection on the debt.
-This letter is a defensible record proving the debt to be invalid, it’s the icing on the cake to the program, meaning, you don’t have to pay it. (see example letter above)
+This letter is a defensible record proving the debt to be invalid.
+It’s the icing on the cake to the program, meaning you don’t have to pay for it.